 No longer does ‘I’m working from home’ translate into ‘You’re having a jolly’.
-As you can see from the google trends graph below – ‘Work from home’ is still gaining popularity.
+As you can see from the google trends graph further down this article – ‘Work from home’ is still gaining popularity.
 The last peak was in 2016, which coincided with the Zika virus.
 The Coronavirus is likely to eclipse the searches seen in 2016.
 And change the way we work.

 The relatively new phenomenon of ‘Remote working’ means that we need to learn new ways to work to keep up.
 To remain productive.
 To cope.
 The mnemonic that will help you to become a remote worker is:

 We chose this mnemonic because from working in a corporate office to working at home, is largely about how you think and feel.
 Your mindset.
 Plus, there are 7 practices, that, if adopted, will help you to survive working at home.
 And, if implemented effectively, will help you to be someone that is happy, productive, and has a good work-life balance working from home.

 Learn How to Work Effectively From Home